d-callan/hyphy-mcp/genkit-client/README.md

 This will:
 - Start the Express API server on port 3000 (or as configured in .env)
 - Start the Svelte development server (typically on port 5173)
-- Connect to the HyPhy MCP server
+- Initialize all HyPhy tools with connections to the Datamonkey API

 ### Individual Components